What Is the Marine Corps Policy on Hazing?

 According to the New York Times, hazing instances grew worse in the years after the Sept.
-11, 2001, terrorist attacks, as a wave of new recruits flooded all branches of the U.S. military.
+11, 2001, terrorist attacks, as a wave of recruits flooded all branches of the U.S. military.
 The investigation into Siddiqui's death revealed that, at Parris Island, hazing often was seen as just another part of boot camp training.

 Official Marines Policy on Hazing

-Marine Corps Order 1700.28, which defines hazing and the Marine Corps' intent on the issue, states that "no Marine...may engage in hazing or consent to acts of hazing being committed upon them."
+Marine Corps Order 1700.28, which defines hazing and the Marine Corps' intent on the issue, states that "No Marine...may engage in hazing or consent to acts of hazing being committed upon them."

 The order defines hazing as any conduct whereby one military member causes another military member to suffer or be exposed to an activity that is cruel, abusive, humiliating, or oppressive.
 The order further explains some examples, in particular, "physically striking another to inflict pain" and "piercing another's skin in any manner."

 One past ritual, known as "the gauntlet," may have been conducted among Marine noncommissioned officers as a Marine entered the noncommissioned officer (NCO) ranks.
-This painful process involved the newly promoted Marine getting kneed in the thigh by his fellow Marines, in an effort to leave a continuous bruise running up and down each leg to create a literal "blood stripe."
+This painful process involved the newly promoted Marine getting kneed in the thigh by his fellow Marines, to leave a continuous bruise running up and down each leg to create a literal "blood stripe."

 Less Obvious Hazing Rituals in the Marines

-According to the order, hazing need not involve physical contact, and anyone in a supervisory position may be held accountable if he or she, by act, word, or omission knows or reasonably should have known hazing was going to take place.
+According to the order, hazing need not involve physical contact, and anyone in a supervisory position may be held accountable if he or she, by an act, word, or omission knows or reasonably should have known hazing was going to take place.

-According to the hazing order, any violation, attempted violation, or solicitation of another to violate this order subjects involved members to disciplinary action under Article 92 of the Uniform Code of Military Justice.
+According to the hazing order, any violation attempted violation, or solicitation of another to violate this order subjects involved members to disciplinary action under Article 92 of the Uniform Code of Military Justice.